bk39256/analytics-portfolio/README.md

 # data-analytics-portfolio
-Welcome to my analytics portfolio.
-In this repo I showcase my skills in Excel, Power BI, and SQL.
+Welcome to my analytics portfolio where I showcase my skills in Excel, Power BI, and SQL.